KernelGamut32/terraform-fundamentals-public/exercises/08/README.md

  ```

  #### Tuples
- * you'll probably use tuples the least of any of the types
+ * You'll probably use tuples the least of any of the types
- * the key takeaway is that it's a list with mixed, strict type constraints
+ * The key takeaway is that it's a list with mixed, strict type constraints

  ```hcl
  variable "my_tuple" {